 More Informed Business Strategy

 Heatmaps showing where customers linger.
 Dwell times on your new product display.
 Demographics of who’s buying what.
 This isn’t just data — it’s your playbook for smarter merchandising.
+Through assessment of purchasing patterns and optimizing the physical space based on heat map data, retailers can increase sales by 10-15%.

 Improved Profitability